NikhilJha42/docker_kubernetes/README.md

 Repository for learning Docker and Kubernetes.

 ## Microservices Architecture
-- Made up, somewhat unsuprisingly, from microservices.
+- Made up, somewhat unsurprisingly, from microservices.
-- These are distinct specialised units of services or servers that communicate via APIs, and together form the entire application.
+- These are distinct specialised units of services or servers that communicate via APIs and together form the entire application.
+This is akin to the single-responsibility principle in programming - each part is responsible for a single part of the application functionality.
-- This allows different parts of the network to be tested/debugged/changed without affecting the application until they are ready for deployment.
+- Structure allows different parts of the network to be tested/debugged/changed without affecting the application until they are ready for deployment.
-- E.g., an online shop such as Amazon has a login page, different item categories, a basket, payment page, and databases to store information, which are all microservices.
+- E.g., an online shop such as Amazon has a login page, different item categories, a basket, a payment page, and databases to store information, which are all microservices.
 - A local online shop would have a monolithic architecture - that is, all parts of the application would exist on one server.
 - Advantage of microservices architecture - ensures constant deployment for customers whilst the application is updated and maintained.
 - Disadvantage: higher maintainance costs.
 ## Containerisation (with Docker)
 ![Docker Architecture](./diagrams/docker_architecture.svg)
-- Containerisation is the packaging of code and dependencies into an isolated, light-weight container, which can then be run on (ideally) ANY local machine.
+- Containerisation is the packaging of code and dependencies into an isolated, lightweight container, which can then be run on (ideally) ANY local machine.
 - A container doesn't contain anything more than an app and its running environment - whereas a virtual machine has an OS, CPU, etc. and is therefore much larger.
 - In particular, containerisation is more useful for microservice architectures, whereas VMs are more useful for monolithic architectures.
-- Docker is a containerisation tool that works wiht Windows, Mac and Linux machines.
+- Docker is a containerisation tool that works with Windows, Mac and Linux machines.
 - Docker container lifecycle: build, run, stop, start, (and so on) until destroy.
 - Docker uses a REST API to pull images from docker with which to build containers - these are immutable instructions on how to build a container with specific dependencies and code.
 - Docker daemon listens for Docker API requests and manages Docker objects.